Jackson’s Bay, 1874-1879: Resolutely Untamed

 the petition, just comments from the commissioners.

-Although the top comment insists that Jackson’s Bay is a “purely immigration matter,” the statement dated 25 October 1877 is telling: “I think this is a case deserving favourable early attention.
+Although the top comment on this page insists that Jackson’s Bay is a “purely immigration matter,” the statement dated 25 October 1877 is telling: “I think this is a case deserving favourable early attention.
 The place is almost cut off from communication.
 Refer to Immigration Minister.”
 Another commissioner wrote “Refer to papers about the £6,000.”

 First page of